Get notice of new posts

 Robert and Martha Perske

-At one of my first TASH conferences, I heard Bob Perske speak about Hope for the Families.
+At one of my first TASH (then The Association for Persons with Severe Handicaps) conferences, I heard Bob Perske speak about Hope for the Families.
 His book, by the same name, helped me make sense of our family’s new life as parents of a son with the labels of intellectual disabilities, autism and more.

-Bob is an amazing minister, speaker, writer and just great person.
-People with disabilities and their families are fortunate to have him in our lives.
-Martha, his wife, uses her talent to create pictures which spread joy and a vision of inclusion across the world.
+Bob is an amazing minister, speaker, writer, and just a great person.
+People with disabilities and their families are fortunate to have him in their lives.
+Martha, his wife, uses her talent to create pictures that spread joy and a vision of inclusion across the world.

 Below is one of Martha’s pictures and the introduction to Hope for the Families which I have passed along to my friends, my classes, and anyone who would read it.